Marja Merisalo

 She represents contemporary art dance where she has developed her own styles.
-Marja Merisalo has worked as choreographer, dancer, actor, producer as well as director of theatre and dance projects.
-She has worked in numerous productions and theatres since 1982 including Q-teatteri in Helsinki, Helsinki City Theatre, the Student's Theatre of Helsinki (Ylioppilasteatteri) and the Finnish National Theatre.
+Marja Merisalo has worked as a choreographer, dancer, actor, producer as well as a director of theatre and dance projects.
+She has worked in numerous productions and theatres since 1982, including Q-teatteri in Helsinki, Helsinki City Theatre, the Student's Theatre of Helsinki (Ylioppilasteatteri) and the Finnish National Theatre.

 Merisalo worked in the city of Pori as the Regional Artist under the Ministry of Education and Culture during the years 2009–2011.
 Her main work was coordinating numerous cultural activities in the municipality of Satakunta in western Finland.
-Later on she also made project-planning for an artist's network called ArtPeople in Helsinki during her work as cultural coordinator in the area of Arabia in Helsinki under Arts Promotion Centre Finland (Taiteen edistämiskeskus, formerly Arts Council of Finland).
+Later on, she also made project-planning for an artist's network called ArtPeople in Helsinki during her work as cultural coordinator in the area of Arabia in Helsinki under Arts Promotion Centre Finland (Taiteen edistämiskeskus, formerly Arts Council of Finland).

-Since 2006, Merisalo has been a member of Theatre of Eternal Values (TEV), an international theatre group based in Italy.
-She has been touring with the group's productions internationally in West End - London, Manhattan - New York City, Milan, Rome, Geneva, Basel, Istanbul and Ankara.
+Since 2006, Merisalo has been a member of the Theatre of Eternal Values (TEV), an international theatre group based in Italy.
+She has been touring with the group's productions internationally in West End – London, Manhattan – New York City, Milan, Rome, Geneva, Basel, Istanbul and Ankara.

-Moreover, besides Finland she has also performed internationally in Australia, India, Sweden, the Baltic countries and Russia.
+Moreover, besides Finland, she has also performed internationally in Australia, India, Sweden, the Baltic countries and Russia.

-She has also created numerous dance and theatre projects, one of the latest being the "Echoes from Karelia", which brings together a fusion of traditional Karelian folk culture with modern elements.
+She has also created numerous dance and theatre projects, one of the latest being "Echoes from Karelia", which brings together a fusion of traditional Karelian folk culture with modern elements.
 The project has toured in Finland, Sweden, Russia and Italy.